-I recently left Japan for a while to do a working holiday in Canada, and came back to the wonderful land of Japan.
+I recently came back to the wonderful land of Japan after a long break (think that’s a pretty good joke for those that know I broke my arm!).
 It was too long away!
 As I travelled around the country again, I was reminded about some of the best, most fascinating things about this country.
 This crazy, funny country….

 How cute the kids are